Dion DiMucci: Beginnings with the Belmonts (1957–1960)

 In early 1957, Dion auditioned for Bob and Gene Schwartz, for their short-lived Mohawk Records label.
 They asked Dion to sing a song which had been arranged by Hugo Montenegro, and recorded featuring Vic Damone doing vocals.
 At first Dion refused, stating the song would sound like something his old fashioned parents would listen to, but the Schwartzes convinced him to give it a try.
 The backing vocals were by a group called "the Timberlanes", whom Dion had never met.
 The resulting single, "The Chosen Few", was released under the name "Dion and the Timberlanes", and became a minor regional hit.
 In a 2019 interview at "Crashing the Party" (a radio program related to Norton Records in Brooklyn, New York), Dion stated that "The Chosen Few" hit the Top Ten locally in Boston, which enabled him to perform this song on American Bandstand.
 The kids at the show started screaming during his performance, and gave Dion his first impression of being a record star.
-In his autobiography, The Wanderer, Dion explained that he didn't even know who the Timberlanes were.
+In his autobiography, The Wanderer, Dion explained that he didn't know who the Timberlanes were.
 "The vocal group was so white bread, I went back to my neighborhood and I recruited a bunch of guys – three guys – and we called ourselves Dion and the Belmonts".